valtersales/valtersales/README.md

 ## 💼 Summary

-I am a dedicated Full Stack Developer with strong expertise in Java (Spring Framework) and Python (APIs and AI applications), building robust and scalable solutions for real-world challenges.
-My experience spans backend and frontend development, database design, and cloud architectures, always with a focus on performance, maintainability, and user impact.
+I am a Full Stack Developer with strong expertise in both backend engineering and advanced frontend/UI architecture, building scalable and high-performance applications end to end.
+My technical background combines robust backend design using Java (Spring Boot) and Python (FastAPI, AI services) with deep experience in modern UI development using Angular/AngularJS, TypeScript, and JavaScript.

-On the frontend side, I work as a UI Architect, applying advanced knowledge in AngularJS, Angular, TypeScript, and JavaScript to build high-performance interfaces and scalable UI architectures.
-I have experience designing UI platforms, developing reusable components, implementing microfrontends, and contributing to design systems that promote consistency, efficiency, and long-term evolution of large applications.
-I also have a strong focus on browser performance optimization and understanding of JavaScript internals, ensuring smooth and responsive user experiences.
+On the backend, I design and implement RESTful APIs, microservices, and domain-driven architectures that prioritize maintainability, performance, and security.
+I have experience optimizing SQL/NoSQL databases, structuring clean domain models, implementing async processing, refining API contracts, and applying best practices such as clean architecture and modularization.
+I also work with cloud environments and CI/CD pipelines to ensure reliability and automation across deployments.

-In addition to my background in software engineering, I bring complementary expertise in Data Science and Artificial Intelligence, applying data-driven approaches and machine learning models to create intelligent and efficient applications.
-This combination allows me to deliver solutions that not only work but also adapt and evolve through data.
+On the frontend, I work as a UI Architect, designing scalable UI platforms, building reusable Angular components, and contributing to design systems that enforce consistency and enable teams to move faster.
+I have experience with microfrontends, UI performance tuning, and applying deep knowledge of JavaScript internals and browser behavior to deliver smooth, efficient interfaces.

-Having also worked as an educator, I have developed strong communication and collaboration skills, enabling me to thrive in multicultural and cross-functional teams while bridging the gap between business requirements and technical implementation.
+My work is strongly collaborative — I partner with design, product, and engineering teams to align technical decisions with user and business goals.
+My background as an educator enhances my ability to clearly communicate trade-offs, guide teams, and support architecture discussions.

-I am also the co-creator and original architect of the Prompt Shield App, an AI-driven middleware designed to protect sensitive information in interactions with large language models.
-The platform anonymizes personal data before it is sent to AI systems, ensuring privacy and compliance while maintaining the integrity of user inputs.
-This project reflects my passion for combining technology, ethics, and innovation to build solutions that enhance trust and security in the AI ecosystem.
+I am also the co-creator and original architect of the Prompt Shield App, where I designed backend and middleware layers for secure anonymization workflows while also helping shape front-end components.
+This project reflects my commitment to creating ethical, reliable, and user-centered technology.

 ---